-You can claim by phone if you’ve already claimed expenses in a previous year and your total expenses are less than either:
+You can claim tax relief by phone if you’ve already claimed the same expense type in a previous year and your total expenses are less than either:

 - £2,500 for professional fees and subscriptions

-Information you may need to hand when filling in the claim
+Information you may need when filling in the claim